oleg-agapov/dbt-from-scratch-practice/practice/practice-3.md

 This configuration will make all models in `staging` and `intermediates` layers materialized as views, and all models in `marts` layer materialized as tables.

+> Note: We don't have intermediate models in this project, but we still can setup default materialization for them.

 You can check that by running `dbt run`:

 ```bash
 dbt run
 ```

+You should see that marts are now materialized as tables, not views.

 ## Commit changes